openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 If the IPAM plugin fails to generate an `IPAMClaim` for the VM, an event will be thrown, and the error logged.

+We can also create some `condition`s to highlight some specific errors in the `IPAMClaim` - e.g. IP pool is full, etc.

 ## Implementation History